Morrigan Aensland: Video games

-and in several card games including SNK vs. Capcom: Card Fighters' Clash, Street Fighter × All Capcom, Street Fighter Battle Combination, and Onimusha Soul.
+and in card games including SNK vs. Capcom: Card Fighters' Clash, Street Fighter × All Capcom, Street Fighter Battle Combination, and Onimusha Soul.
 Other game appearances include the Sega Dreamcast port of Psikyo's shoot 'em up game Gunbird 2, We Love Golf!, and Monster Hunter Frontier.

-Furthermore, she has her own mobile game, titled (お散歩モリガン, Osanpo Morrigan), Her collaboration guest appearances in mobile social games have included Samurai Kingdom and The Knights of Avalon among others, and her costume can be worn by Chun-Li in Street Fighter V and by Frank West in action-adventure game Dead Rising 4.
+Furthermore, she has her own J2ME mobile game, (お散歩モリガン, Osanpo Morrigan), Her collaboration guest appearances in mobile social games have included Samurai Kingdom and The Knights of Avalon among others, and her costume can be worn by Chun-Li in Street Fighter V and by Frank West in action-adventure game Dead Rising 4.

 Other appearances

 Other media

 The 1997 anime OVA series Night Warriors: Darkstalkers' Revenge features Morrigan like her game appearances, portraying her as an idle rich member of a royal family who is more interested in going to Earth than in her duties.
 She often leaves at will out of mere boredom, much to the frustration of her guardians, elder men of the Aensland family.
 Her father, Belial, is not mentioned.
 Princess Morrigan is shown fighting the werewolf Jon Talbain in the opening of the first three episodes.
 She seeks to battle the vampire lord Demitri Maximoff when he attempts to return to Makai, but their duel with erotic undertones is interrupted when they are sensed by Huitzil.
 In the final episode, Morrigan goes to Earth after Demitri was bested by Pyron and she encounters him unconscious in the ruins of his castle.
 Demitri suddenly awakens and attempts to vampirise Morrigan, but she does not resist, much to his surprise.
 Morrigan tells Demitri that he may become the leader of Makai after all, since a change of leadership is needed to help its current disarray from falling into destruction.
 They both later observe Donovan's victory over Pyron.
 The anime's Morrigan was voiced by Rei Sakuma and dubbed into English by Kathleen Barr.